gurudanito001/pardomart-vendor/api/docs/OrderApi.md

 const configuration = new Configuration();
 const apiInstance = new OrderApi(configuration);

 let vendorId: string; //Optional.
-Filter orders by a specific store ID owned by the user. (optional) (default to undefined) let status: OrderStatus; //Optional.
+For Vendors, filters orders by a specific store ID.
+Ignored for staff roles. (optional) (default to undefined) let status: OrderStatus; //Optional.
 Filter orders by a specific status. (optional) (default to undefined)

 const { status, data } = await apiInstance.orderVendorGet(